marquesVF/tsrocket/README.md

 info: listening at port 3000
 ```

 By default, `tsrocket` uses sqlite as database.
-We may want to change it when running the application in production.
+We may want to change it to run the application in production.
 To do so, we can update the `src/config.ts` file.
 The [TypeORM connection documentation](https://typeorm.io/#/connection-options) might help.

 We can run `tsr -help` if we get stuck.